JorgeLoya/spring-security/README.md

 # spring-security

-This is a project with JWT and Roles implemented.
+This is a project with spring-boot and spring-security where JWT and Roles are implemented.